SLIBIO/SLib-Doc/source/GettingStarted/Index.rst

 To get effect of this setup, please quit all running development tools (Xcode, Android Studio, Tizen Studio, ...) and terminals, and then restart the tools. (on macOS, press Command+Q to completely quit the tools)

-Integrating SLib.io with existing C++ projects
+Integrating SLib with existing C++ projects
 =====================================================

-Using ``SLib.io`` with C++ projects is very easy.
+Using ``SLib`` with C++ projects is very easy.
 You just need to setup include and link directories to your existing C++ project.

 ========== ======================== ====================== ================================================================================
 Platform   IDE                      Include Directory      Link Directory